adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 |   And his great sea-harrying flail,
 | Of hardy mariners, copper skinned,
 |   That fly with a bursting sail.
-| They see the clouds of crisped white
+| They see the clouds of crispèd white
 |   That shadow the distant hills,
 | And filled are they with a strange delight
 |   As shaking away old ills.

 | O, give me a boat that is sure and stark,
 |   And swift as a slinger’s stone,
-| With a sail of canvas bronzed dark,
+| With a sail of canvas bronzèd dark,
 |   And I will go out alone:
 | Nor fear nor sorrow my soul shall keep
-|   When around me lies the sea.
+|   When around me lies the sea,
 | And I will return with the night, and sleep
 |   In the wind’s wild harmony.